DHTMLX/docs-todolist/docs/api/events/addtask_event.md

 ### Description

-@short: fires when adding a new task
+@short: Fires when adding a new task

 ### Usage